pierof9/movie_picture/README.md

 The command `actions/checkout@` is important to initialize the repository.
 If you don't put it, it doesn't find you directory.

 ## Continuous Deployment

+1. You need to create a user.
+Go to IAM --> 'piero-cicd'

 ### Terraform commands
 - `terraform init`
 - `terraform plan`